Check here for all Registrar-related COVID-19 Resources

 Please contact the Cashier’s Office with additional questions about tuition and fees.

-What are the minimum technology requirements for remote summer classes?
+What are the minimum technology requirements for blended classes?

-We recommend having the below technology before starting your summer remote classes.
+We recommend having the below technology before starting your blended class.
 This will help you to be successful and to meet minimum technology requirements.

 - A Windows or Apple Computer (Chromebooks/Tablets/Phones are not compatible with all academic software)